 Why the Motherhood Penalty Matters

-But the motherhood penalty takes an especially hard toll on families led by women.
-According to the 2023 Census, 21% of U.S. children are growing up in a household led by a single mother, who often has no other source of income than her own earnings.
-The motherhood penalty may contribute to the fact that nearly 30% of single-parent families are living below the federal poverty level.
+But the motherhood penalty takes an especially hard toll on families in which women are the head of the household.
+According to the U.S Census Bureau, in 2022, 22% of U.S. children were growing up in a household led by a single mother, with many of these women relying on a single source of income.
+The motherhood penalty may contribute to the fact that nearly 30% of single mothers live below the federal poverty level.

 Factors Contributing to the Motherhood Penalty

-As noted above, the unspoken ideas that women belong at home caring for their children, or that women are not vital contributors to their family finances, continue to be a driver of the motherhood penalty.
-This is despite the fact that households where two parents work outside the home is now the norm in the U.S.
+As noted above, the unspoken belief that women belong at home to care for their children or that they are not vital contributors to their family finances continues to be a driver of the motherhood penalty.
+This is despite the fact that households with two parents working outside the home are now the norm in the U.S.

-But there is another troubling scenario.
-Women may leave their job because childcare costs more than they earn.
-The cost of caring for an infant in a childcare center averages $15,417 per year per child.
-In big cities, the number climbs even higher: Washington, D.C. averages $24,243, for example.
-And even when women don’t stop working, they may scale back their hours, or take more flexible but less well-paid positions.
+But there is another troubling factor.
+Women may leave their jobs because childcare costs more than they earn.
+The monthly cost of caring for an infant ranges from $572 in Mississippi to $2,363 in Washington, D.C.
+And even when mothers continue working, they may scale back their hours or take more flexible but lower-paid positions.

-The motherhood penalty is unfair, and one additional factor adds to the unfairness: In households with two working parents, where each parent earns roughly the same amount, women still spend more time on caregiving responsibilities than men do — 12.2 hours per week on average, compared with 9 hours for men, according to a 2023 Pew Research Center report.
-Women also spend 4.6 hours doing housework to men’s 2 hours.
-Women’s work may be valued less, but as the old saying goes, it’s never done.
+The motherhood penalty is unfair, and an additional factor adds to the inequity: In households with two working parents, where each parent earns roughly the same amount, women still spend more time on caregiving responsibilities than men do — 12.2 hours per week on average, compared with 9 hours for men, according to a 2023 Pew Research Center report.
+Women also spend 5.1 hours doing housework, while men spend only 2.2 hours.
+Women’s work may be less valued, but as the old saying goes, it’s never done.

 Recommended: Pros and Cons of Salary vs Hourly Pay